Postponed Paralympics Must guarantee No Coronavirus, Says IPC Chief - UrduPoint

 Postponed Paralympics Must 'guarantee' No Coronavirus, Says IPC Chief

-Tokyo, (UrduPoint / Pakistan Point News - 23rd Aug, 2020 ) :Next year's Paralympics need to be able to guarantee zero coronavirus cases, the head of the Games told AFP, adding that they cannot go ahead if protection measures don't improve.
+Tokyo, (UrduPoint / Pakistan Point News - 24th Aug, 2020 ) :Next year's Paralympics need to be able to guarantee zero coronavirus cases, the head of the Games has told AFP, adding that they cannot go ahead if protection measures don't improve.

 The warning from International Paralympic Committee president Andrew Parsons comes as Tokyo marks exactly one year to the postponed Games on Monday, with the pandemic still raging worldwide.